When Benchmarks Lie: Evaluating Malicious Prompt Classifiers Under True Distribution Shift: Experimental Setup

 \subsection{Model Configuration}

-We use Llama-3.1-8B-Instruct as our base model for all experiments.
-For SAE features, we use pre-trained sparse autoencoders for Llama-3.1-8B residual stream activations \citep{arditi2024saellama}.
-The SAE at layer 27 has $d_{\text{sae}}=131,072$ latent dimensions with an average sparsity of 47 active features per token.
+Llama-3.1-8B-Instruct is our primary base model.
+SAE features use the pre-trained layer-27 SAE for Llama-3.1-8B \citep{arditi2024saellama} with $d_{\text{sae}}=131{,}072$ and average sparsity of 47 active features per token.
+Multi-model experiments (\Cref{sec:appendix_multimodel}) cover Llama-3.3-70B, Gemma-3-27B with Gemma~Scope~2 SAEs \citep{gemmascope2}, Qwen-3.5-2B, and Qwen-3.5-4B; layer and position selected per model by aggregate \lodo{} performance.